open-component-model/ocm-website/content/en/docs/guides/deploying-applications-with-ocm-and-gitops.md

 In this guide we will leverage Flux and the `ocm-controller` to deploy an existing component to a Kubernetes cluster.
 Specifically, we will deploy the `phoban.io/podinfo` component that contains the resources needed to launch the [podinfo](https://github.com/stefanprodan/podinfo) application.

-Here's an diagram showing what we'll be building:
+Here's a diagram showing what we'll be building:

 ![deploy-applications-with-gitops](/images/deploy-applications-diagram.png)